SuperSonicHub1/awesome-free-mit/README.md

 	* SIPB Project Database is focused on supporting the process of creating and developing projects within SIPB.
 We want to make it easier for people to join in SIPB projects and for project maintainers to more easily train new people and advertise their projects to the community.
 Currently we're responsible for the development of the SIPB project listing website (which you see here), and are looking at expanding our scope to things like: hosting regular project showcases, creating informational workshops about SIPB services, and launching initiatives for supporting onboarding of new members.
 * [SIPB Website](http://sipb.mit.edu)
 	* Keeping the SIPB website nice-looking and up-to-date
-* Uplink
-	* Uplink will be a chat app that integrates with the matrix.org network and the MIT ecosystem (i.e. automatic creation of accounts based on kerbs and integration with Canvas classes and mailing lists), allowing MIT students to create group chats or workspaces for their classes or orgs without needing to resort to proprietary/insecure third-party apps like Facebook Messenger, iMessage, Discord, etc.  The goal is to provide this server and to give the MIT community a more cohesive and straightforward messaging experience.
-Note that the roles below aren't mutually exclusive or the only ways you could join and help, and are instead meant to be guidelines on how you can help.
-If you're interested in helping, but you're not sure how, or if you think the prereqs look scary but you still want to help, feel free to shoot an email!
-Everyone is welcome to join!

 ### Miscellaneous Services